snystrom/cmdfun/README.md

 ## A simple framework for building shell interfaces

+The purpose of `dotargs` is to significantly reduce the overhead involved in wrapping shell programs in R. The tools are intended to be intuitive and lightweight enough to use for data scientists trying to get things done quickly, but robust and full-fledged enough for developers to extend them to more advanced use cases.

+## Vocabulary to describe operations

+Briefly, `dotargs` captures R function arguments (**args**) and converts them to a vector of commandline **flags**.

+The `dotargs` framework provides three mechanisms for capturing function
+arguments:

+  - `getDotArgs` captures all arguments passed to `...`
+  - `getNamedArgs` captures all keyword arguments defined by the user
+  - `getAllArgs` captures both named + dot arguments

-`dotargs` provides two main functions: `getDotArgs` and `argsToFlags` which can act as a useful backend for converting keyword arguments passed to `...` in a function call into a vector of shell command flags which can be passed to `system2` or `processx`.
+`argsToFlags` converts the captured arguments to commandline-style flags.
+This output can be directly fed to `system2` or `processx`.

 Together, they can be used to build user-friendly R interfaces to shell programs without having to manually implement all commandline flags in R functions.

-Also `getAllArgs` and `getNamedArgs` can be used to get all named arguments + dots, or named arguments only (no dots), depending on your use-case.

 ## Install